Skip to main content

 Getting enough protein on a vegetarian diet

 Considering a vegetarian diet?
 Make sure you're getting the protein you need.
-Try these protein-rich, meat free options.
+Try these protein-rich, meat-free options.

 Getting enough protein on a vegetarian diet

-Some choose meatless meals for health, environmental, ethical or other reasons.
-Others want to reduce their meat intake and have included more vegetarian meals in their daily lives.
-You may have heard the longtime myth, that vegetarians likely do not get enough protein in their daily diets and may risk a protein deficiency.
-However, the truth is there are many vegetarian foods that can supply the right amounts of protein and add to a well-balanced, healthy diet.
+You may have also heard the long-standing myth that vegetarians don't get enough protein or are at risk of deficiency.
+In reality, there are plenty of vegetarian foods that provide adequate protein and support a well-balanced, healthy diet.
 Here are some helpful tips if you’re following or considering a meat-free lifestyle.

 Why protein is important